The New Saints F.C.: The New Saints F.C.

 The New Saints entered the Champions League in 2010–11.
 They were drawn against League of Ireland Premier Division Champions Bohemians in the Second Qualifying Round.
 They lost the first leg 1–0 at Dalymount Park in Dublin on 13 July 2010.
-However they won the second leg at Park Hall 4–0 and won the tie 4–1 on aggregate, the first ever tie won by the club since their European debut in 1996.
-Bohemians manager Pat Fenlon later labelled his team's performance as 'disgraceful' and said 'the players let the club, league and country down'.
+However, they won the second leg at Park Hall 4–0 and won the tie 4–1 on aggregate, the first ever tie won by the club since their European debut in 1996.
+Bohemians manager Pat Fenlon later labelled his team's performance as "disgraceful" and said that "the players let the club, league and country down".
 The result was labelled by others as the worst result in Bohemians' 40-year European history.
-The Saints advanced to play Belgian Pro League Champions and European Giants R.S.C.
-Anderlecht.
+The Saints advanced to play Belgian Pro League Champions and European giants Anderlecht.
 The Saints were beaten 3–1 in the home leg played in Wrexham and 3–0 in the away game at the Constant Vanden Stock Stadium in Brussels.
-The Saints then played CSKA Sofia in the Europa League playoff round but were beaten 5–2 on aggregate.
-As league runners up during the 2010–11 season the Saints entered the Europa League qualifying rounds in 2011.
-They beat Belfast club Cliftonville 2–1 on aggregate in the First Round but were eliminated by Danish club FC Midtjylland 8–3 on aggregate in the following round.
+The Saints then played CSKA Sofia in the Europa League playoff round, but were beaten 5–2 on aggregate.
+As league runners up during the 2010–11 season, the Saints entered the Europa League qualifying rounds in 2011.
+They beat Belfast club Cliftonville 2–1 on aggregate in the first round, but were eliminated by Danish club FC Midtjylland 8–3 on aggregate in the following round.

 On 30 December 2016, The New Saints defeated Cefn Druids 2–0 in the Cymru Premier.
-This extended their winning run to 27 matches, surpassing the previous record of 26 set by Ajax in the 1970s for the most consecutive club victories by a top-flight team.
+This extended their winning run to 27 matches, surpassing the previous record of 26 set by Ajax in the 1970s for the most consecutive club victories by a top-flight team in Europe.

-Cultural references

-"Dancing in the Streets"

-On the Sky Sports football show Soccer Saturday, TNS's name was gently mocked by the programme's main presenter, Jeff Stelling.
-At the end of the day's classified check, if TNS had won at home, Stelling invariably used his catchphrase "They'll be dancing in the streets of Total Network Solutions tonight!", since updated to "dancing in the streets of the New Saints".
-Stelling's joke was also occasionally aimed at fellow Welsh side, Airbus UK in 2005–06.
-Stelling's joke may ultimately derive from the accidental 'they'll be dancing in the streets of Raith', claimed to have been said by football commentator Sam Leitch in the 1960s during a match played by the Kirkcaldy-based Raith Rovers, though the phrase is better known as a stock phrase of rugby commentator Bill McLaren, often stating "they'll be dancing in the streets of ..." and inserting in the name of the winning team.

-Other

-TNS are mentioned in the song "This One's for Now" by the band Half Man Half Biscuit on the album Urge for Offal.
+The New Saints qualified to the 2024–25 UEFA Conference League following a 3–0 win on aggregate over Panevėžys in the playoffs on 29 August 2024, becoming the first club from the Welsh league system to qualify for the group stage of a major UEFA competition.
+The New Saints were forced to play their home matches at Shrewsbury Town's New Meadow stadium due to Park Hall not meeting UEFA's regulations for hosting non-qualification matches.
+The New Saints faced Fiorentina in their first European group stage match on 3 October and were defeated 2–0.
+On 24 October, The New Saints became the first domestic Welsh club to win in the group stage of a major European competition, courtesy of a 2–0 victory over FC Astana at New Meadow.

 Futsal

-The club's Futsal side has also seen success, having been winners of the inaugural FAW Futsal Cup in 2011 and reaching the final in 2012.
+The club's futsal side has also seen success, having been winners of the inaugural FAW Futsal Cup in 2011 and reaching the final in 2012.